blasrodri/NEPs/neps/nep-xxxx.md

 compiler or even something like EBPF (used in Solana) could be an alternative to provide developers with a sandboxed environment that's more performant than current WASM-compiled code.

-This is clearly a much bigger change, but one that can potentially save NEAR from having to introduce a large amounts of functions in the future.
+The aforementioned feature is a substantial change, but one that can potentially save NEAR from having to introduce large amounts of functions in the future.

 ## Copyright